-A total of three adult blue suckers were sampled with trammel nets during 2012, all with trammel nets (Figure 3).
-Blue suckers have been sampled every year in segment 1, although in very low numbers.
+One blue sucker was captured with a trammel net during the Fish Community Season in 2015, and no blue suckers were sampled during the Sturgeon Season (Figure 3).
+Blue suckers have been sampled every year in Segment 1, although in very low numbers.
 Based on aging of blue suckers downstream of Gavins Point Dam, these fish are likely older than age 7 (Labay et al. 2008).